adamsilver/maintainablecss.com-jekyll/_chapters/08-modifiers.md

 ## Example 2: Different colour buttons

-In the same site we designed Product pages so that depending on the colour of the product, we could optionally configure the background colour of the *Add To Basket* button to match, in the CMS.
+In the same site, we designed Product pages so that depending on the colour of the product, we could optionally configure the background colour of the *Add To Basket* button to match, in the CMS.

 	<!-- when viewing a product with a green colour applied -->
 	<input class="addToBasketButton addToBasketButton-green">